neooblaster/Astronomical/exercices/P027-3.d/README.md

     Iteration 10 = -0.26086742574847

 Results are not those which was expected in books.
-Something is missing in explanation
+Something is missing in explanation.

 With these two values I find one explanation :

     Iteration 01 = -1.5